How tax calculator functions

 Misunderstanding Eligibility Criteria

-A common misconception arises from misunderstanding eligibility criteria for deductions.
+common misconception arises from misunderstanding the eligibility criteria for deductions.
 Not all expenses qualify for tax deductions, and specific rules govern each deduction type.
 It’s crucial to understand what expenses are deductible and ensure they meet the IRS guidelines.

 Ignoring Documentation Requirements

-e taxpayers neglect proper documentation of their deductible expenses, assuming they can claim any amount without proof.
+Taxpayers neglect proper documentation of their deductible expenses, assuming they can claim any amount without proof.
 However, the IRS requires supporting documentation for all claimed deductions.
 Failing to provide adequate proof can lead to audits and penalties.

 Relying Solely on Software